jazlab/medicine_paper/README.md

 This repository contains code to reproduce all main results in the following
 paper:

-MEDiCINe: Motion Estimation by Distributional Contrastive Inference for Neurophysiology.
+MEDiCINe: Motion Correction for Neural Electrophysiology Recordings.
 Watters, N., Bussino, A., & Jazayeri, M. arXiv, 2024.

 For more information about MEDiCINe, including demos and instructions for using it on your own datasets, please visit the [MEDiCINe